AlibabaCloudDocs/xtrace/intl.en-US/Before you begin/Monitor. NET applications/Use Jaeger to report .NET application data.md

 ## Use ASP.NET Core to instrument a .NET application

-Use ASP.NET Core to instrument an application by performing the following steps:
+Perform the following steps to use ASP.NET Core to instrument an application:

 **Note:** Download the [demo project](https://arms-apm.oss-cn-hangzhou.aliyuncs.com/demo/jaegerDotNetDemo.zip).
-Go to the ManualDemo directory and run the program as instructed in the README.md file.
+Go to the webapi.dotnetcore directory and run the program as instructed in the README.md file.

 1. Install NuGet packages.

     ```
-    // Adds the following components:
+    // Add the following components:
-    // OpenTracing.Contrib.NetCore: the ASP.NET Core middleware
+    // OpenTracing.Contrib.NetCore, the ASP.NET Core middleware
-    // Jaeger: an implementation component of OpenTracing
+    // Jaeger, an implementation component of OpenTracing
-    // Microsoft.Extensions.Logging.Console: a log component
+    // Microsoft.Extensions.Logging.Console, a log component

     dotnet add  package OpenTracing.Contrib.NetCore
     dotnet add  package Jaeger